yucongkoo/tp/docs/UserGuide.md

 ### Deleting a customer : `delete`

-Deletes the specified customer from the address book.
+Deletes the specified customer from EZContact.

 Format: `delete INDEX`
 * Deletes the customer at the specified `INDEX`.